15 Facts About Snakes That People Are Afraid To Ask

 Most popularly kept pet snakes are fed rodent diets; mice and rats.

 Some snakes are larger or smaller when they are born depending on the species.
-A larger species of snake may be able to handle a larger meal than a smaller species can.
+A larger species of snake, like a boa constrictor, may be able to handle a larger meal than a smaller species can.

 Baby snakes that are kept in the reptile hobby are usually fed baby mice or baby rats called pinkies.
 As the mice or rats get larger in size (from pinkies to fuzzies to hoppers and so on) they can be fed to larger sized snakes.